 2. SUMMER Terms:

 A. A different Dual Enrollment tuition rate will be in effect during summer sessions.

-1. Dual enrollment students pay a per credit (rather than a per course) rate during the Summer session, as well as a $15.00 administrative fee each session (summer I, II, or full term).
-The rate for Summer 2016 will be determined at the end of 2015.
+1. Dual enrollment students pay a per credit (rather than a per course) rate of $265.00, as well as a $15.00 administrative fee each session (summer I, II, or full term).

 2. This per credit rate is subject to change, based on annual review of all tuition charges and/or subsequent faculty compensation structure changes.

 B. Dual Enrollment students (regardless of high school access to Running Start) may enroll in up to six credits of appropriate and available courses per summer session, and pay the reduced tuition rate and related fees.

 1. Accepted students may continue in the Dual Enrollment Program until graduation from high school.
 Students may register for desired course/courses each semester, but apply for admission to Dual Enrollment only once.